Shankar01081991/Android-Mobile-Application-Testing-Guide/Guide.md

 - Drag and drop the APK file into the browser for analysis.

 #### 2. Frida & Objection
-- Open CMD and navigate to the Python scripts directory:
+- Open CMD and navigate to the Python scripts directory :
 ```sh
 cd C:\Users\shank\AppData\Local\Programs\Python\Python39\Scripts
 pip install frida